 Ontario’s Electricity System is one of the cleanest systems in North America.
 We were among the first areas to eliminate coal from our supply mix and throughout the Province, systems are getting smarter and more reliable.
 Niagara-on-the-Lake Hydro is among the leaders of investing into our own system, installing smart switches and increasing the voltage along our lines to reduce line loss.

-The following are the sources of Ontario’s Electricity System in 2020:
+The following are the sources of Ontario’s Electricity System:

 |Electricity Sources||2022 Mix||2021 Mix|

 |Other – Non-Contracted***||0.9%||1.2%|

 *Includes Lennox and dual fuel (natural gas/bioenergy) consistent with IESO.

 **IESO’s embedded generation data set combines biomass and gas.

 *** Non-Contracted represents a variety of fuel types that the IESO is unable to categorize due to a lack of information from Local Distribution Companies (LDCs).

-The Province has over 40,000MW of installed capacity in the transmission and distribution system and occasionally imports electricity when needed.
-The following is the breakdown of installed capacity in the Province as of September 2017 (figures taken from the IESO).
+The Province has over 38,096MW of installed capacity in the transmission and distribution system and occasionally imports electricity when needed.
+The following is the breakdown of installed capacity in the Province in 2022 (figures taken from the IESO).

 |Fuel Type||Installed MW||% of Total|